SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

 ## Find threats

-Once you [ingest threat intelligence indicators](#ingest-threat-intelligence-indicators), you can perform searches to find matches to data in the indicators using the `threatlookup` search operator or the `hasThreatMatch` Cloud SIEM rules language function.
+Once you [ingest threat intelligence indicators](#ingest-threat-intelligence-indicators), you can perform searches to find matches to data in the indicators using the `threatlookup` search operator.

-### threatlookup search operator

 The `threatlookup` operator allows you to search logs for matches in threat intelligence indicators.
 For example, use the following query to find logs in all `sec_record*` indexes with a `srcDevice_ip` attribute correlated to a threat indicator with a high confidence level (greater than 50):

  ```
 _index=sec_record*